-The Business Minor consists of six courses (one of which is Econ 2a or 10a).
-A separate Major / Minor Change Request Form must be completed for the Business Minor.
+The Business minor consists of six courses (one of which is Econ 2a or 10a).
+A separate Major / Minor Change Request Form must be completed for the Business minor.
 Students who wish to declare a Business minor should see Karen Muise.

 For non-Economics students, the Business minor is relatively straightforward.
-For Economics majors things are a little trickier.
+For Economics majors, things are a little trickier.
 They may double count no more than two courses (one of which is Econ 2a or 10a).
-This means that the Economics major/Business minor combination requires a total of 15 distinct courses (including calculus), four more than the Economics major alone and 2 fewer than the 17 that would be required for both considered separately.
+This means that the Economics major/Business minor combination requires a total of 15 distinct courses (including calculus) - plus the two foundational literacy practicums for students who entered Brandeis in Fall 2019 or later - four more than the Economics major alone and 2 fewer than the 17 that would be required for both programs considered separately.